zmughal-experiment/decl-cm-playground/README.md

 [software product lines (SPL)](https://en.wikipedia.org/wiki/Software_product_line).
 Work in that area could be useful in the sense that the SPLs represent a system.

+# TODO

+- Show differing levels of "declarativity" in various CM systems.